 Welcome us; we’ve come a long way to be among you for a time and enjoy the gift of your presence.
 We need a fresh filling.
 Provide a listening, accepting and genuinely interested ear.
 Ask us questions.
 Tell us about your lives and what Jesus has been doing in your hearts.
 Don’t be surprised if it takes us some time in our conversation for us to put our “US worldview helmet” back on while we listen to you, so we can actually understand your perspective.
 Don’t be in a hurry; we’re not.

 Most missionaries take furloughs saying they are for rest, but they do not actually get rest.
 They travel and speak at an unbelievable pace in order to report to their supporters, keep up their support and raise more support.
 We know many fellow missionary families who return to their respective ministries simply exhausted and stressed after a “furlough of performance”.

 My husband and I have rebelled against this status quo.
 Yes, we need to maintain and even raise our monthly support.
 Yes, we’ve got specific needs that require fairly immediate attention and long-term ones we anticipate.
 It is all a concern to us.

 But, we’re actively choosing rest.
 We’re choosing to care for our family.
 We’re choosing to examine and invest in our marriage.
 We’re choosing to pray.
-We’re choosing to be at our home church for at least seven weeks to receive the blessings of corporate worship and connect with our “family”.
 We’re choosing to continue to trust the Holy Spirit to speak to others and guide them.
 We’re choosing to be sensitive to divine appointments.
 We’re choosing to value individual relationships and simply love and serve others, as God provides opportunity.